projectatomic/atomic-site/source/blog/2016-03-04-atomic-site-on-atomic-app.md

       - name: image
         description: The webserver image
         default: jberkus/atomic-site
+      - name: provider
+        description: only support Docker, so need to set it here
+        default: docker
       - name: hostport
         description: The host TCP port as the external endpoint
         default: 4567